 Full-time: 12 or more credit hours

-Three-fourths time:
+Three-fourths time: 9-11 credit hours

 Half-time: 6-8 credit hours

 Less than half-time: 1-5 credit hours

 Courses carry four credit hours except where otherwise indicated.
 Laboratory courses normally carry one credit hour for each two hours spent in the laboratory.
 All courses carrying the same title (regardless of delivery method) are identical in quality and include the same educational outcomes and course objectives.